smclab/openk9/js-packages/docs-website/docs/create-plugin-using-json.md

 ---
-id: how-to-create-a-plugin
+id: create-plugin-using-json
-title: Create Custom Plugin
+title: Create a plugin using Json
 ---

 In OpenK9 you can create custom plugin.